A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 An example of the functioning of an organization

-Comparison with limited partnership
+Comparison with a partnership of faith

 Other important nuances